Universal Security Instruments (NYSEAMERICAN:UUU) Now Covered by StockNews.com

-Investment analysts at StockNews.com initiated coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Free Report) in a research report issued on Thursday.
+Equities research analysts at StockNews.com initiated coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Free Report) in a note issued to investors on Saturday.
 The brokerage set a “hold” rating on the stock.

-An institutional investor recently raised its position in Universal Security Instruments stock.
-Vanguard Group Inc. grew its holdings in shares of Universal Security Instruments, Inc. (NYSEAMERICAN:UUU – Free Report) by 9.3% in the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 45,910 shares of the company’s stock after buying an additional 3,900 shares during the quarter.
-Vanguard Group Inc. owned 1.99% of Universal Security Instruments worth $195,000 as of its most recent SEC filing.
-Hedge funds and other institutional investors own 15.35% of the company’s stock.
+A hedge fund recently bought a new stake in Universal Security Instruments stock.
+Geneos Wealth Management Inc. acquired a new position in shares of Universal Security Instruments, Inc. (NYSEAMERICAN:UUU – Free Report) during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The fund acquired 32,800 shares of the company’s stock, valued at approximately $139,000.
+Geneos Wealth Management Inc. owned about 1.42% of Universal Security Instruments at the end of the most recent reporting period.
+Institutional investors own 15.35% of the company’s stock.

 Universal Security Instruments, Inc, together with its subsidiary, designs, markets, and distributes safety and security products for use in homes and businesses in the United States and internationally.
 It offers a line of safety alarms, including units powered by replaceable batteries, sealed batteries, and battery backup alarms; and smoke alarms, which include hearing impaired and heat alarms, as well as carbon monoxide alarms, door chimes, ventilation products, ground fault circuit interrupters, and other electrical devices under the UNIVERSAL and USI Electric trade names.